LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Right now, I'm using MemoryStore as my production cache which I've read has drawbacks, especially for rate limiting IPs.

-If I understand correctly, a user could theoretically duplicate their abuse on each active Ruby process, since each process does not have access to the others cache.
+If I understand correctly, a user could duplicate their abuse on each active Ruby process, since each process does not have access to the others cache.
 A database-backed system avoids that by having a source of truth to reference that is durable and consistent.

+### An even MORE sophisticated honeypot

+- Using randomized field names
+- Using obscured field names via a "spinner", or an MD5 hash

 ### Positive CAPTCHa?

-I wonder if my sophisticated honeypot will fail to be enough one day.
-The reCAPTCHA from Google is on my list if more advanced form defense is needed but I'd rather not.
+I wonder if my current semi-sophisticated honeypot will fail to be enough one day.
+The reCAPTCHA from Google is on my list if more advanced form of defense is needed but I'd rather not since it bothers the real people and it's one more dependency.

 ### Paid only or freemium?